 The Weird Watsons, an African American family, live in Flint, Michigan.
 Parents Daniel and Wilona Watson work hard to make ends meet for the Watson children, all of whom go to Clark Elementary School.
 Older brother Byron Watson is in sixth grade and he's the king of Clark (read, the bully everyone is afraid of).
-Kenny Watson, our narrator, is in fourth grade, and their little sister Joetta (Joey) Watson is in kindergarten.
+Kenny Watson, our narrator and main character, is in fourth grade, and their little sister Joetta (Joey) Watson is in kindergarten.

+Before the Watsons go to Birmingham, we learn a little more about how their lives in Flint are going.
 Kenny is shy, smart and has a lazy eye, so he often gets picked on by the bullies at school, especially Larry Dunn, king of fourth grade.
-Things aren't looking great for Kenny until this kid Rufus moves to Flint from Arkansas.
+Things aren't looking great for Kenny until a new kid named Rufus moves to Flint from Arkansas.
 Rufus is poor and raggedy and he talks with a Southern accent, so at first, Kenny is excited that the kids will have someone new to bully.
 But instead, Rufus and Kenny become friends.
-Good call.
+Good call, Kenny!

 The school year progresses and Kenny keeps us up to speed on the highlights, which mostly involve Byron getting into trouble.
 He beats up Larry Dunn, he sets things on fire, he kills a bird with a cookie (no, we're not kidding) and then gets really upset about it.
-At this point, we're all a little confused about what exactly is going on with this kid, and Momma and Dad are pretty frustrated.
-Then, Byron gets his hair chemically straightened without permission (in the Watson family this is a big no-no), so Dad shaves Byron's head.
+At this point, we're all a little confused about what exactly is going on with Byron, and Momma and Dad are pretty frustrated.
+Then, Byron gets his hair chemically straightened without permission (in the Watson family, this is a big no-no), so Dad shaves Byron's head.
 Bald.
 And that's the last straw.

 Everyone is pretty upset about the church bombing, but Kenny is having the toughest time of all the Watson children.
 He starts hiding out behind the couch and won't talk to anyone.
 Byron seems to have really changed and he checks in on Kenny and tries to help him feel better.
 Then one day, Kenny just loses it and starts crying uncontrollably.
-It turns out he's been feeling guilty because he didn't try to save Joey from the Wool Pooh even though Byron was brave enough to save him.
+It turns out he's been feeling guilty because he didn't try to save his younger sister from the Wool Pooh even though Byron was brave enough to save him.
 Byron helps Kenny understand that nothing was his fault, and Kenny finally feels ready to come out of hiding and start living again.
 How's that for some brotherly love?